pomle/evaluate/challenge/unique/README.md

 # unique

-The good solution is better because it has a constant lookup time while the bad solution becomes graually slower the more items that are processed.
+The good solution is better because it has a constant lookup time while the bad solution becomes gradually slower the more items that are processed.